Introduction to Multi-Armed Bandits: A necessary and sufficient assumption on the prior

+The basic model defined in this chapter was studied, and largely resolved, in \citep{Kremer-JPE14,ICexploration-ec15,ICexplorationGames-ec16,Cohen-Mansour-ec19,Selke-PoIE-ec21}.
+While very idealized, this model is very rich, leading to a variety of results and algorithms.
+Results extend to $K>2$, and come in several ``flavors" other than Bayesian regret: to wit, optimal policies for deterministic rewards, regret bounds for all realizations of the prior, and (sample complexity of) exploring all arms that can be explored.
+The basic model has been extended in various ways \citep{ICexploration-ec15,ICexplorationGames-ec16,Bahar-ec16,Bahar-ec19,Jieming-multitypes-www19,Jieming-unbiased18,IncentivizedRL}.
+Generally, the model can be made more realistic in three broad directions: generalize the \emph{exploration} problem (in all ways that one can generalize multi-armed bandits), generalize the \emph{persuasion} problem (in all ways that one can generalize Bayesian persuasion), and relax the standard (yet strong) assumptions about agents' behavior.

+Several papers start with a similar motivation, but adopt substantially different technical models: time-discounted rewards \citep{Bimpikis-exploration-ms17}; continuous information flow and a continuum of agents \citep{Che-13}; incentivizing exploration using money \citep{Frazier-ec14,Kempe-colt18}; incentivizing the agents to ``participate" even if they knew as much as the algorithm \citep{FiduciaryBandits-arxiv19}; not expecting the agents to comply with recommendations, and instead treating recommendations as ``instrumental variables" in statistics \citep{Kallus-alt18,Ngo-icml21}.

+Similar issues, albeit with much higher stakes, arise in medical decisions: selecting a doctor or a hospital, choosing a drug or a treatment, or deciding whether to participate in a medical trial.
+An individual can consult information from similar individuals in the past, to the extent that such information is available, and later he can contribute his experience as a review or as an outcome in a medical trial.
+A detailed discussion of the connection to medical trials can be found in \citet{ICexploration-ec15}.

+In what follows, we spell out the results on the basic model, and briefly survey the extensions.

-\begin{itemize} \item \emph{Deterministic rewards:} The special case of deterministic rewards and two arms has been optimally solved in the original paper of \citet{Kremer-JPE14}.
-That is, they design a BIC algorithm which exactly optimizes the expected reward (for a given Bayesian prior) among all BIC algorithms.
+\xhdr{Diverse results in the basic model.} The special case of deterministic rewards and two arms has been optimally solved in the original paper of \citet{Kremer-JPE14}.
+That is, they design a BIC algorithm which exactly optimizes the expected reward, for a given Bayesian prior, among all BIC algorithms.
 This result has been extended to $K>2$ arms in \citet{Cohen-Mansour-ec19}, under additional assumptions.

-\item \emph{Pseudo-regret:} While \RepeatedHiddenExploration performs well in expectation over the Bayesian prior, it comes with no guarantees for pseudo-regret, \ie with no guarantees for a particular realization of the prior. \citet{ICexploration-ec15} provide a different algorithm with near-optimal bounds on pseudo-regret, both in the $\sqrt{T}$ worst-case sense and in the $\log(T)$ instance-dependent sense.
+\RepeatedHE comes with no guarantees on pseudo-regret for each realization of the prior. \citet{Kremer-JPE14} and \citet{ICexploration-ec15} provide such guarantees, via different algorithms: \citet{Kremer-JPE14} achieve $\tildeO(T^{2/3})$ regret, and \citet{ICexploration-ec15} achieve regret bounds with a near-optimal dependence on $T$, both in the $\tildeO(\sqrt{T})$ worst-case sense and in the $O(\log T)$ instance-dependent sense.
+Both algorithms suffer from prior-dependent factors similar to those in Remark~\ref{BIC:rem:price-of-BIC}.